grosser/safe_regexp/Readme.md

  - spawns a co-processor and `kill -9` it if it takes too long, shuts down after 10s of not being used, use `keepalive: 0` to shutdown immediately
  - defaults to 1s timeout
  - uses 1 co-processor per thread
+ - any `MatchData` object is returned as Array since it cannot be dumped

 Author
 ======